devchallengermoises/Jobsity/readme.md

 * It will copy the .env.sample file into .env file
 * It will generate all docker containers for the app
 * It will install all dependencies
-* It will run the migrations
+* It will run the migrations && seeds

 # API Documentation